greelogix/myfatoorah/Readme.md

 ## Security

 - Webhook route validates signature using webhook secret
-- API keys are stored encrypted in database
 - Admin routes are protected with authentication middleware
 - CSRF protection enabled (webhook route is exempt)